naj1024/pyspectrum/src/react-web-ui/README.md

 To run this you will need to install nodejs - I recommend doing this using `nvm` https://github.com/nvm-sh/nvm.
 Follow the guide to install the relevant versions of node for this web app to run.

+Most of this is boilerplate - the important bit (for now) is in `App.js`.

 ## Versions tested

 I suspect this will work with newer versions but these are the versions that I had installed at the time.